urban-plumber/urban-plumber.github.io/index.md

 ## Who should get involved?
 Both modellers and those with urban flux tower observations are invited to participate.

-### Modelling participants
-Urban climate models that simulate neighbourhood-scale radiant and turbulent fluxes representative of above roof height exchange can participate.
+**Modelling participants:** Urban climate models that simulate neighbourhood-scale radiant and turbulent fluxes representative of above roof height exchange can participate.
 Both specialised urban land surface models (LSM) and LSM without an explicit urban representation (e.g. vegetation-focussed models) are of interest.
 LSM will be run offline (i.e. uncoupled to an atmospheric model) at a range of sites.
 Those who provide model outputs will be invited as authors on relevant papers.

-### Flux tower data participants
-Local-scale urban flux tower observations will be used to both drive models and evaluate outputs.
+**Flux tower data participants:** Local-scale urban flux tower observations will be used to both drive models and evaluate outputs.
 Meteorological information (air temperature, pressure, humidity, precipitation) as well as downwelling short and longwave fluxes will be provided to participants.
 Evaluation data (turbulent and upwelling radiant fluxes) will be used by the core team to evaluate model output, but will not be distributed to modelling participants.
 Those who provide observational data will be invited as authors on relevant papers.

 ## What are the key science questions?
 1. How have new developments affected model performance since PILPS-Urban?